Behavioral-based circular formation control for robot swarms: Collision avoidance methodology

+Once we present all our technical results, we will provide an example of how to design $\rho$ accordingly.

 The C3BF \eqref{eq: c3bf} inherently operates on robot pairs; consequently, we denote its associated safe set as $\mathcal{C}_{ij}$.
 Note that if $\mathcal{C}_{ij}$ and $\mathcal{C}_{ji}$ are forward invariant, then $\mathcal{X}_{ij}$ and $\mathcal{X}_{ji}$ are also forward invariant if $\rho(\|p_{ij}\|)$ in (\ref{eq: c3bf}) is designed accordingly, i.e., collisions happen only outside the safe set.
 However, the C3BF cannot be used straightforwardly; inevitably, there are situations where \eqref{eq: c3bf} is not a valid candidate as a Control Barrier Function (CBF) for a swarm of unicycle robots with non-brake capabilities.
-For example, let us consider three robots, then, non-corner conflict cases emerge such as one robot trying to avoid the other two, i.e., two safety conditions might demand $u<0$ ($\omega<0$) and $u>0$ ($\omega>0$) respectively, resulting in an unfeasible solution.
-The existence of such non-corner cases request from us to look for an \emph{overtaking rule} that in combination with tracking the direction of the guiding vector field (\ref{eq: gvf}) makes the robot swarm free of conflict cases in order to scale it up seamlessly.
+For example, consider three robots where one has to avoid the other two simultaneously but the safety conditions demand $u<0$ ($\omega<0$) and $u>0$ ($\omega>0$).
+The existence of such non-corner cases requests from us to look for an \emph{overtaking rule} that in combination with tracking the direction of the guiding vector field (\ref{eq: gvf}) makes the robot swarm free of conflict cases in order to scale it up seamlessly.

 Before arriving at the formal overtaking rule, we need to introduce some technicalities.
 Let us write the safety condition \eqref{eq: psi} explicitly so that we can clearly identify its different terms.
 Thus, we need the calculation of the derivative of \eqref{eq: c3bf}